 some things are a little experimental so far...

 Welcome to the personal website of Dr Steve Malone FSA MCIfA, Archaeologist.
 The legioxx domain name is a holdover from my PhD studies.
 Rather than let it lapse, it is here repurposed into a personal website highlighting some of my work and research interests.
 The original Twentieth Legion website still lives (if no longer regularly maintained) under the link below.

 I have worked as an archaeologist for over 30 years, largely in the East Midlands and East of England, but with forays as far afield as North Yorkshire, Cornwall and Kent.
-Long ago for the then Trent & Peak Archaeological Trust, based at Nottingham University, subsequently for many years with Archaeological Project Services within Heritage Lincolnshire, and in more recent years with the York Archaeological Trust (through the (slighty) rebranded Trent & Peak Archaeology, now operating as part of that organisation (but no longer on campus; they knocked down the whole department building years ago now).
+Long ago for the then Trent & Peak Archaeological Trust, based at Nottingham University, subsequently for many years with Archaeological Project Services within Heritage Lincolnshire, and in more recent years with the York Archaeological Trust, through the (slighty) rebranded Trent & Peak Archaeology, now operating as part of that organisation (but no longer on campus; they knocked down the whole department building years ago now).

 In that time I have excavated on sites ranging from Mam Tor hill-fort in the Peak District to deeply stratified urban deposits in the City of Lincoln; undertaken extensive geophysical surveys from a Neolithic cursus in the Trent Valley to Roman settlement in the fenland; surveyed historic parkland and historic buildings and much else besides.